biokoda/detest/README.md

 Detest also supports executing nodes over ssh.
 So if you want to test network conditions, use LXC and configure detest to SSH to containers and execute nodes in them.

+You can also simulate network partitions the easy way, using detest:isolate/2 and detest:isolate_end/1.
+This will simulate network splits by changing erlang cookies.

 detest will create a folder named .detest at location it is running from.
 This is where node logs and state should go.

 Detest supports: